NNPDF/eko/doc/source/code/genpdf.rst

 The ``genpdf generate [NAME]`` command generates a custom |PDF|
 and saves it as ``[NAME]`` in the current directory.
-Afterwards, it can be conveniently installed using the ``genpdf install [NAME]`` command (which simply copies the generated folder into the LHAPDF folder) Note that the argument ``[NAME]`` is the only mandatory one.
+Afterwards, it can be conveniently installed using the ``genpdf install [NAME]`` command (which simply copies the generated folder into the LHAPDF folder).
+Note that the argument ``[NAME]`` is the only mandatory one.

 A custom |PDF| can be generated in three different ways which